-Risk type Reporting frequency to ALCO Specific reporting requirements General reporting requirements Liquidity and funding risk Quarterly or more frequently if necessary Compare available liquidity to policy limits (refer to clause 8 of the policy).
-Status of sources of liquidity and funding risk.
-Covenants, if any.
-Used and unused facilities.
-Compare funding to management's debt principles, limits and credit metrics annually.
+Risk type Reporting frequency Specific requirements General requirements Liquidity and funding risk Quarterly, or more frequently if necessary 1.
+Compare available liquidity to policy limits.
+2. Status of sources of liquidity and funding risk.
+3. Covenants, if any.
+4. Used and unused facilities.
+5. Compare funding to debt principles, limits and credit metrics annually.
 Compliance with policy.
 Any breaches of policy.
-Action taken in respect of any breaches.
-Interest rate risk Quarterly or more frequently if necessary 1.
-Compare interest rate risk profile to policy limits (refer to clause 9 of the policy).
+Any corrective action taken Interest rate risk Quarterly, or more frequently if necessary 1.
+Compare interest rate risk profile to policy limits.
 2. Interest rate risk management derivatives used, current positions and sensitivity analysis (if material).
-Compliance with policy.
-Any breaches of policy.
-Action taken in respect of any breaches.
-Foreign exchange risk Quarterly or more frequently if necessary Summarise foreign currency commitments and the applicable hedging arrangements.
+1. Compliance with policy.
+2. Any breaches of policy.
+3. Any corrective action taken.

+Risk type Reporting frequency Specific requirements General requirements Foreign exchange risk Quarterly, or more frequently if necessary Summarise foreign currency commitments and applicable hedging arrangements.
 Sensitivity analysis (if material).
 1.Compliance with policy.
 2.Any breaches of policy.
-3.Action taken in respect of any breaches.
-Counterparty credit risk Quarterly or more frequently if necessary Summarise all exposures to counterparties and compare to their limits (refer to clause 8(1) and Schedule 4).
-1. Compliance with policy.
-2. Any breaches of policy.
-3. Action taken in respect of any breaches.
-Treasury operational risk Quarterly or more frequently if necessary 1.
-Liquidity, funding and cashflow projections.
-2. Debt facilities and interest paid.
-3. Covenant stress testing (if applicable).
+3.Any corrective action taken.
+Counterparty credit risk Quarterly or more frequently if necessary Summarise exposures to counterparties and compare to their limits.
+Compliance with policy.
+Any breaches of policy.
+Any corrective action taken.
+Treasury operational risk Quarterly or more frequently if necessary 1.Liquidity, funding and cashflow projections.
+2.Debt facilities and interest paid.
+3.Covenant stress testing (if applicable).
 1.Compliance with policy.
 2.Any breaches of policy.
-3.Action taken in respect of any breaches.
-General treasury risk reporting by ALCO to Senate Finance Committee Timing varies as required Note: Reporting prepared by ALCO for Senate Finance Committee.
-1. Quarterly report summarising the above 5 financial risk management areas.
+3.Any corrective action taken.
+General treasury risk reporting by ALCO to Senate Finance and Audit Committee Timing varies as required 1.
+Quarterly report summarising the above 5 financial risk management areas.
 2. Annual budget.
 3. Minimum liquidity and any stress testing.
 4. Changes to policy.
-5. Material changes to: - Procedures, - Financial risk management strategies, - Refinancing plans, - Debt facilities, and - Counterparty limits.
-1.Compliance with policy.
-2.Any breaches of policy.
-3.Action taken in respect of any breaches.
+5. Material changes to: Procedures, Financial risk management strategies, Refinancing plans, Debt facilities, and Counterparty limits.
+Compliance with policy.
+Any breaches of policy.
+Any corrective action taken.